va9iff/vlit/README.md

   properties will be assigned to the element one-by-one so you don't have to write the properties in the constructor again.

-- where are Property options?
-  they're still there in `static properties`. you can write it with `props`.
-  `props` defines a default reactive properties `{}` if it's nullish. defined `properties` won't be overwritten.
-(I'm planning a nice way to add some in the props)

-- I want my shadow back
-  `static shadow = true`

-- why the `.done` tho ?
-  this getter will set the dynamic properties from `props`, make the class observe the state and define your tag. so you must `.done` after defining a class.
-  (currently no way to pass other arguments to `customElements.define()`)

   - should I deconstruct what properties of state the element observes?
     no. if the parent element has `s` then all its inherited classes will update when `state.s` is set. but for the default properties yes you should. the best way is to make another function and use .

-also `VLitElement` is exported as `V` and `html` is exported as `v` if you're a lazy typer or don't want a 4 letter prefix when using in template literals

----

 _I know it's a bit disgusting to see deconstructed properties from an argument that aren't gonna be used but I just didn't want to write observing state property names just in strings.
-Indeed it does look elegant to me - being before the default property values and it has no default cuz uses the global._
+Indeed it does look elegant to me - being before the default property values and it has no default cuz uses the global. also it's recommended to use first way with automatic subscription._